qkzk/fm/development.md

   The fuzzy finder looks really different but all its rendering is now much simpler.

 - double click is replaced by middleclick.
 Less intuitive but much more convenient in crossterm.
+- redirection in shell commands.

+  You can enter a shell command by typing `!` then `ps -ef | grep %s` and see the if the selection is beeing executed.
+  It allows you to execute complex shell commands and see their output.

+  Expansion haven't change (%s selection, %p current path, %n filename, %e extension, %f flagegd files, %t terminal emulator) Strings like `echo "Hello World"` or `echo 'Hello World'` should be processed correctly.
+  Tokens and shorcuts `~` and `*` etc. are recognized and dealt by sh.
+  Most environment variables aren't known since it's a new shell which run the command.
+You can still do `!` `export a=2; echo $a` and see...
+2 on the output.
+  It also works for sudo commands : `sudo ls %s | grep pattern` will ask a password and execute `sudo ls your/selected/path | grep pattern`.

+  There's a lot of steps and it's surelly buggy, I'll have to simplify it as much as possible.
+  The interface won't change, the internal will surelly do.
+  Since this parser is used everywhere, it means you can define custom commands with redirections.
+I can't think of an usage but may be you will !

 ### Version 0.1.31